 Corporate Treasury in Vietnam

-Vietnam is one of the fastest-growing economies in the world and has an expanding manufacturing sector.
+Vietnam is one of the fastest-growing economies in the world with an expanding manufacturing sector and a dynamic domestic retail market.
 Here, we highlight some of the key benefits relevant to treasury and cash management in Vietnam.

-- It ranks Vietnam 124th in the world for the soundness of its banks, while it rates the country 88th for ease of access to loans, although it ranks more highly for financing through local equity markets.
+- It ranks Vietnam 112th in the world for the soundness of its banks, while it rates the country 69th for ease of access to loans, although it ranks more highly for financing through local equity markets and venture capital availability.

 - Vietnam has good business infrastructure in the major cities, a cost-efficient workforce and an evolving legal framework.